noa10/mataresit/README.md

 -   A modal component triggered from `ReceiptViewer` to display the full processing history for a specific receipt, combining processing logs and manual corrections.

 #### `DailyPDFReportGenerator`
--   Component on the Dashboard allowing users to select a date and generate a PDF report of receipts for that day, with options for summary mode ('payer' or 'category').
+-   Component on the Dashboard allowing users to select a date and generate a PDF report of receipts for that day with category-based summary.
 Uses `react-day-picker` to show days with receipts.

 #### `DailyReceiptBrowserModal`
 -   A modal component triggered from the `BatchUploadReview` or potentially the `DailyPDFReportGenerator` (though currently triggered from BatchReview) to browse receipts from a specific day within a modal interface.